saltstack/salt/doc/topics/development/conventions/formulas.rst

         - target: /storage/myfile.conf
     {% endif %}

-Jinja macros are generally discouraged in favor of adding functions to existing Salt modules or adding new modules.
-An example of this is the :py:func:`~salt.modules.grains.filter_by` function.
+Jinja macros to encapsulate logic or conditionals are discouraged in favor of :ref:`writing custom execution modules  <writing-execution-modules>` in Python.

 Repository structure
 ====================